gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### Automatic plugin classpath injection for TestKit

+Previous versions of Gradle required significant amounts of boilerplate code for [injecting the plugin classpath](userguide/test_kit.html#sub:test-kit-classpath-injection).
+This version of Gradle provides a direct integration of TestKit with the [Java Gradle Plugin Development Plugin](userguide/javaGradle_plugin.html).
+By applying the plugin, declaring the `gradleTestKit()` dependency and injecting code under test happens automatically under the covers.
+As result, you don't have to write boilerplate code anymore to functionally test your plugin code.
+To apply the Java Gradle Plugin Development Plugin to your project, add the following code to your build script.

+    apply plugin: 'java-gradle-plugin'

+You can read more about this functionality in the [user guide](userguide/test_kit.html#sub:test-kit-automatic-classpath-injection).

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.